run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 ## Environments created by Run:ai

-When installing Run:ai, you automatically get the environment created by Run:ai to ease up the onboarding process and support different use cases out of the box.
+When installing Run:ai, you automatically get the environments created by Run:ai to ease up the onboarding process and support different use cases out of the box.
 These environments are created at the [scope](./overview.md#asset-scope) of the account.

 | Environment | Image |